ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 ## Chapter 1: Prepare Yourself
 - TODO: Add notes

-## Chapter 2: Accelerate your learning
+## Chapter 2: Accelerate Your Learning
 - “Stop doing and start listening”
 - Learn about culture and politics
 - Planning to learn: figuring out in advance what the important questions are and how you can best answer them